MITLibraries/docker-matomo/docs/HOWTO.md

 aws rds describe-db-instances --filters "Name=db-instance-id,Values=analytics-<env>" --query "DBInstances[*].Endpoint.Address" --output text
 ```

-To connect to the instance, run the following command:
+To connect to the instance, run the following command (the value for `--target` is the output from the `aws ec2` command above)

 ```bash
 aws ssm start-session --target i-xxxxxxxxxxxxxxxxx